 The Renewable Energy Law Review: New Zealand

 New Zealand's energy policy framework has been relatively stable for the past 25 years;2 however, 2018 marked the beginning of a period of substantial policy development for the renewable energy sector.
-The 2019 calendar year continued this trajectory with regulatory consultations on initiatives to future-proof the renewable electricity sector and address climate change, and increased renewable project development after a decade of limited activity.
+This trajectory has continued through to the first half of 2021, with numerous regulatory developments to future-proof the renewable electricity sector and address climate change, and increased renewable project development after a decade of limited activity.

 New Zealand has a relatively high proportion of its energy use sourced from renewables and has long benefited from a high percentage of renewable electricity generated from hydropower, geothermal resources and, increasingly, from wind.
-In New Zealand, electricity generated from renewable sources currently comprises about 82 per cent of electricity generated.3
+In 2020, 80 per cent of electricity generation came from renewable sources.3

 The year in review